migangtor/dbt-crash-course/README.md

 #5.
 Go to big query console.cloud.google.com/bigquery
 #6.
 Create a new project and select: dbt_crash_course
 #7.
-Find the YAML File -> Shell: find / -name "profiles.yml" 2>/dev/null
+Find the YAML File -> to find the file -> Shell: find / -name "profiles.yml" 2>/dev/null
     -> 1) in warp it will allow you to open in VS CODE.
        2) in mac ⌘⇧G in the open dialog of the app